Shockoe Hill African Burying Ground

 The site was located near the poorhouse, at the terminus of Fifth Street, on a sloping hillside within view of what would be called the Barton Heights Cemeteries.
 A few months later, Hebrew Cemetery would open on the opposite side of Fifth Street.

 The new graveyard lacked a formal name, titled simply “Grave Yard for Free People of Color” and “For Slaves” on an 1835 map.
 An 1848 map named it generally the “Burying-ground for Coloured persons” without any reference to the original division between free and enslaved.
 In 1853, another map acknowledged its title as the “Afr[ica]n Bur[yin]g Ground,” the second of its kind in the city.
 There is no evidence that the grounds were enclosed, though the city did furnish initial landmarks to outline the property.
-The keeper of the poorhouse had responsibility for its oversight.
-The powder magazine was relocated across the street to the south, in an arrangement similar to the earlier grounds, and a series of gallows followed as well.
+The keeper of the poorhouse had responsibility for its oversight, and its grounds came to be administered as the segregated component of Shockoe Hill Cemetery.
+The powder magazine was relocated nearby to the south, in an arrangement similar to the initial burial ground along Shockoe Creek, and a series of gallows followed as well.

-In the 1840s, city authorities recognized the need to enlarge this burying ground.
-Around this time, one official counted thirty-four adults and sixteen children interred in the site over a single month, with the city’s Black population rising above 9,400.
+In the 1840s, city authorities recognized the need to enlarge this African Burying Ground on Shockoe Hill.
+Around that time, one official counted thirty-four adults and sixteen children interred in the site over a single month, with the city’s overall Black population rising above 9,400.
 Surely many thousands of burials had already accumulated in the two small acres and its overruns around the hillside.
 So in 1848, the city council directed a committee to inquire into procuring another “Burial ground for free persons of colour and slaves,” which apparently came to fruition two years later when the committee recommended enlarging the “Burying Ground on Shockoe hill” by fourteen acres.
-This recommendation intended for five of those acres to be “added to, and enclosed with, the present Burying Ground for white persons,” or what is today called Shockoe Hill Cemetery.
+Five of those acres were intended for “the present Burying Ground for white persons,” or what is today called Shockoe Hill Cemetery.
 The committee directed that “The remaining nine acres, including the Hospital grounds,” referring to a city hospital that had been built adjacent Shockoe Hill Cemetery’s walls, were “to be enclosed with a plank fence and to be used as far as practicable, as a Burying ground for coloured persons.”
 Thus the latter expanded to the southwest across Hospital Street.

 The names of such burials were recorded in a few quarterly interment reports that survive from the following decade, beginning in 1862 during the war years.
-These reports titled the site the “Shockoe Hill Burying Ground” for “Blacks” and were filed alongside comparable reports for the walled section designated for whites, showing the ongoing relationship between the two.
-For the three years prior to these reports, interments in the African portions of the grounds had totaled around 430 annually, and those numbers roughly doubled during the war years.
-At the same time, Confederate authorities buried at least five hundred Union prisoners of war amid the African American burials around the hospital, where they remained until the soldiers’ removal for Richmond National Cemetery following the war.
+These reports titled the site the “Shockoe Hill Burying Ground” for “Blacks” and they were filed alongside comparable reports for the walled section designated for whites, showing the ongoing relationship between the two.
+Prior to these reports, interments in the African portions of the grounds had totaled around 430 annually, and those numbers roughly doubled once the Civil War began.
+At the same time, Confederate authorities buried at least five hundred Union prisoners of war amid the African American burials around the city hospital, where they remained until the soldiers were removed to Richmond National Cemetery following the war.

 On the eve of emancipation in 1865, Confederate authorities exploded the nearby powder magazine in their retreat from the city, and the explosion damaged many of the surrounding graves.